evisions-restored/vertebrae/README.md

 ## BaseModel

-The model is very similar to Backbone.Model but has a lightly different paradigm shift.
+The model is very similar to Backbone.Model but has a slightly different paradigm shift.
 Backbone.Model assumes that every model will use a standard CRUD interface on the server.
 In the applications we have created, we ran accross many situations where our API calls did not adhere to the standard CRUD interface.
 To solve this problem, we made the Vertebrae Model use a declarative notation to define how you want your models to communicate with the server.

 ```javascript
 var MyModel = Vertebrae.Model.extend({